Tax Reform: Self-Rental Under a Triple Net Lease and the QBI Deduction

 Self-rentals under common ownership can provide a substantial QBI deduction.
 Taxpayers should review their self-rental ownerships to determine if common ownership applies or if ownership can be restructured to obtain common ownership.

-The Anders Real Estate Team can help you navigate self-rental situations.
+The Anders Real Estate Group can help you navigate self-rental situations.
 Contact an Anders advisor with questions on how the new tax law will affect you.
 Visit our Tax Reform Resource Center for information regarding the resources on how the tax reform will impact you, your family and your business, videos and blog posts on numerous changes under the TCJA.